Abalone Shell

 Sapphire

-A gemstone variety of corundum excluding rubies.
-Sapphire comes in a variety of colors including the most recognized blue hue as well as orange, pink and yellow.
-Sapphire is the birthstone for September and is a 9 on the Mohs Hardness Scale.
+Sapphire is a gemstone variety of corundum, excluding rubies.
+Sapphire comes in various colors, including the most recognized blue hue as well as orange, pink and yellow.
+Sapphire is the birthstone for September and is rated a 9 on the Mohs Hardness Scale.

 Scintillation